-Featuring video with Father Michael J. Himes, professor, Boston College Department of Theology
+Featuring video with Fr.
+Michael J. Himes, professor, Boston College Department of Theology

 Our spirituality affects our total outlook on life and every aspect of daily living.
 What is spirituality?
 What is at the heart of prayer?
 Do we need community?
 What can suffering teach us?
 Join other adults in discussing these important questions and share best spiritual practices.